14 Ways to Overcome Injuries and Setbacks

 1. Sense of Identity – It may be hard to sit on the sidelines or watch other people do the things you used to be able to.
 You have to find a new identity that is not just as an athlete or fitness-junkie.
 There is more to you than that, embrace it.

 2. Source of Positive Self-Esteem – Fitness and sport make us feel great.
 We often have feelings of confidence and positivity when we are finished with training, a game or competition.
 You need to spend time doing things that give you positive feedback.

 - Imagine being at your best physical condition ever.
-You’re training for an upcoming race and then find out you have a brain tumor that’s cancerous.
+You’re training for an upcoming race and then find out you have a brain tumor.
 Three days later you are in surgery, then unable to walk, write your name or even get out of bed.
-Now imagine, 6 months later, returning to training, back at the most basic movement patterns (like working on walking and sitting and raising your arms), in a CrossFit Gym where others are doing far more advanced workouts.
-Want to hear how this story turns out?
-Read more HERE
+Now imagine, 6 months later, returning to training, back at the most basic movement patterns (practicing walking, sitting and simply raising your arms), in a CrossFit Gym where others are doing far more advanced workouts.
+Read Ted’s Story HERE

 Are you signed up for the FF newsletter?
 If not, get to it.

 As always, give this article a thumbs up if you like it